Akempen17/DSCI-478-Final-Project/README.md

 Final Project for CSU DSCI 478 Capstone Class.

+Overview:

-Provided Data analysis for data scraped from nomadlist.com and tried to predict a total score ranking for each of the most popular digital nomad cities using a vast amount of regression techniques and machine learning methods.
+Provided Data analysis for data scraped from nomadlist.com and tried to obtain most important variables for predicting a total score ranking for each of the most popular digital nomad cities using a vast amount of regression techniques and machine learning methods.

 Introduction: